cenkbilgen/ib_strings_translate/README.md

 # ib_strings_translate
-Use Google Translate API to convert Xcode IB strings file to different languages.
+Use Google Translate API to convert Xcode localized strings file to different languages.

 For a good overview, see: